matteocorti/check_updates/README.md

 The plugin uses either YUM, DNF or up2date depending on the operating system.

+## Security

+If at least a security update is available the plugin will return a critical status.
+This can be overriden with the `--number-only` command line option

 ## up2date

 Since `up2date -l` to list the outdated packages can only be run be run